 Jump Rope On The Right Surface

-How To Jump Rope Properly – The Correct Form
+Jump Rope Workout For Runners – The Correct Form

-- Stand tall, feet shoulder-width apart while grabbing the jump rope by the handles behind you.
-Make sure your hands are about the same distance apart from the centerline of your body.
+First things first, stand tall and confident with your feet shoulder-width apart, gripping the jump rope handles behind you.
+Make sure your hands are roughly the same distance apart from the centerline of your body.

-- Keep your back neutral while having a slight posterior pelvic tilt, with the elbows close to the sides of your body
+Now, let’s talk about that back of yours.
+Keep it nice and neutral with a slight posterior pelvic tilt.
+And hold those elbows close to the sides of your body.

 Without further ado, here’s the beginner jump rope workout to get you started on the right foot.